 “My office expects Wells Fargo’s full cooperation in ensuring that no additional and unwarranted damage is inflicted on those who were victims of this tragic event,” Schneiderman said in a letter today to John Stumpf, chairman and chief executive officer of the bank.

 The settlement reached with Wells Fargo, Bank of America Corp.
-(BAC), JPMorgan Chase & Co.
-(JPM), Citigroup Inc. (C) and Ally Financial Inc. (ALLY) sets requirements for servicing mortgages and provides mortgage relief to homeowners across the country.
+(BAC:US), JPMorgan Chase & Co.
+(JPM:US), Citigroup Inc. (C:US) and Ally Financial Inc. (ALLY:US) sets requirements for servicing mortgages and provides mortgage relief to homeowners across the country.

 Wells Fargo this month told a federal judge that a false claims case filed by the U.S. against the bank violates the settlement, which provided liability releases to the lenders.
 The U.S. sued Wells Fargo in October, claiming it made reckless mortgage loans that caused losses for a federal insurance program when they defaulted.